 According to doctors, it is unacceptable that in a situation where a treatment exists, we reach a diagnosis only after the illness has already done its damage.
 To change this and to give peace of mind to the approximately 14,000 families who have a child each year, we started supporting screening tests for newborns at the Genetics and Personalized Medicine Clinic at Tartu University Hospital.
 The hospital currently receives and analyses gene samples from newborns from all over Estonia.

 In 2022, we started a pilot project together with geneticists to screen newborns for spinal muscular atrophy (SMA), which is a serious muscular disease which can in severe cases result in the death of the affected child.
 Spinal muscular atrophy is an illness that may result in weakened muscles, paralysis of respiratory muscles and death.
 Children affected by type 1 of SMA generally die before reaching three years of age.
 SMA affects one out of 6,000 to 20,000 people.
 The pilot project proved itself to be necessary already within the first month, when the first child with an SMA diagnosis was discovered during screening.
-Today the young boy receives treatment and does not have SMA symptoms.
-Doctors and scientists are hopeful that the boy will continue to live without symptoms.
-The Children’s Foundation is supporting SMA screening by covering a part of the cost of analysis kits and reagents.
-We are supporting the pilot project with 42,000 euros.
+The Children’s Foundation supported the SMA screening until the end of 2023 (from 2024 it will be state- supported), partly paying for the necessary kits and reagents with €42 000 per year.

 In 2023, a new screening programme was launched with the support of the Children’s Foundation, where newborns are screened for cystic fibrosis and adrenal hyperplasia which is a genetic disorder affecting the adrenal glands.
 Cystic fibrosis is the most common life-shortening genetic condition.
 It causes sticky, thick mucus to build up in organs which blocks glands and causes pathological changes in tissues.
 At one point, the affected person will not be able to breathe independently.
-Treatment exists for keeping cystic fibrosis under control but the treatment is not covered by the Estonian Health Insurance Fund.
-The Children’s Foundation is helping to cover the treatment costs for 11-year-old Nora-Liisa.
-We are also supporting the screening programme with 200,000 euros per year.
+Treatment exists for keeping cystic fibrosis under control and treatment is funded by the Health Insurance Fund from the summer of 2024 (until then, the Children’s Foundation financed the treatment of 9 children and young people with this diagnosis).
+The first child with a confirmed diagnosis of cystic fibrosis has now come out of screening.
+The Children’s Foundation supports the screening programme with €200 000 per year.

 skriiningu-aparaat-scaled.jpg (1920×2560)